 Causes of herpangina

-Herpangina is in most cases caused by group A coxsackieviruses, but can also be caused by group B coxsackieviruses, echovirus and enterovirus 71.
+Herpangina is in most cases caused by a particular strain of group A coxsackievirus, but can also be caused by group B coxsackievirus, echovirus and enterovirus 71.
 Each of these viruses is highly contagious and most common in children younger than 7 years of age.
-Children are susceptible to the virus because they do not yet possess the antibodies that defend against it.
-However, it is possible for herpangina to affect a person of any age.
+Children are more susceptible to these viruses because they do not yet possess the antibodies that defend against it.
+However, it is possible for the condition to affect a person of any age.

 Typically, the virus is spread when fecal matter from an infected individual comes into contact with the mouth area.
 This fecal matter can be carried on the hands, as well as on objects or surfaces.
 The virus can also be spread via the spray from a cough or sneeze of a person with herpangina.
 The same is true of hand, foot and mouth disease.
 Children may shed the virus in their feces for some weeks after the sores and lesions have healed, so family members and caregivers should take care that everyone maintains good personal and household hygiene.